igeorge0902/Gateway/dalogin/README.md

 The complete service system consists of several parts, layers that makes it easy to alter or extend the functionalities.
 The scope of the project is to demonstrate how the whole system works, starting from a user registration, user login, user accessing restricted data through authenticated API call, logout, timeout, simultenous user logins on different platforms, device login state tracking for native mobile app.

-AES encryption - decryption is available across all platforms, except for Angular JS 1.3.x.
+AES encryption - decryption is available across all platforms.
+For client specific instructions see the [WWW](https://github.com/igeorge0902/Gateway/tree/update/WWW) readMe.

-The server is also able verify the client's identity, as the most important thing to know is that who rings the bell on the door! :) For this purpose XSRF-TOKEN cookie is used on all platforms.
-The implemented behaviour is just an example as to how you are to send it, and there is no verification mechanism implemented because how it shall work for one has the utmost unique requirements.
+The server is also able verify the client's identity, as the most important thing to know is that who rings the bell on the door! :) For this purpose XSRF-TOKEN cookie is used on all platforms, which is generated on-the-fly with a data set that unanimously binds the client.
+The implemented behaviour is just an example as to how you are to send the cookie with the response, and there is no verification mechanism implemented because how it shall work for one has the utmost unique requirements.
 For example you may wish to store such informations in the cookie that comes with the initial request of the client and can assign it the session object, too, but you would be best off by adding another column into the table where you store your tokens and you can place your cookie value string to the corresponding row identified by the deviceId.
 Then you wish to read this value for each API calls and match the value of this cookie sent by the request with the one you have on the server.
 Since you can define and use multiple datastore for a given JPA - Hibernate project, it's not a big deal to use this authentication and authorization for separate datastores.
 Don't forget to overwrite the cookie value string when the session gets invalidated.

-For more information on how it works: [Angular’s XSRF: How It Works](https://stormpath.com/blog/angular-xsrf)
+For more information on how it works: [Angular’s XSRF: How It Works](https://stormpath.com/blog/angular-xsrf) The most important thing is the Angular JS has a built-in support for the XSRF-Token meaning that with such name the cookie will be automatically sent by sub-sequent requests.

 You can also add your own request / response filters to do the dirty job:
 - [CSRF For Java Web Apps](https://dzone.com/articles/preventing-csrf-java-web-apps)